TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 8. Gigago

 Trip prep is most often the most stressful part of travelling.
 Thankfully, it’ll be rather easy to sort out your Malaysia data plan before your trip, with the Malaysia eSIM by Gigago.
-This data-only eSIM is best for both a daytrip to JB, or a multi-city run around Asia as it covers 8 countries: Malaysia, Thailand, Indonesia, Vietnam, Hong Kong, Macau, Cambodia, and Singapore.
+This data-only eSIM is best for both a day trip to JB with the fam as mobile tethering and hotspot is included, so you can share your plan with others on the trip with you.

-They have data plans ranging from 3-30 days, with the cheapest being the 500MB plan for USD1.50/day (~S$1.92).
+They have data plans ranging from 1-30 days, with the cheapest being the 500MB plan for USD1.50/day (~S$1.90).
 You’ll receive your eSIM in your email within 5 minutes of purchase, then you can follow the instructions to seamlessly install it.
 Do note that the plans do not include voice calls and SMS, and it runs on 3G and 4G networks.
-However, mobile tethering is included if you want to hotspot your fam.

 Type: eSIM